On resolution of 1-dimensional foliations on 3-manifolds: Proof of Theorem B

-Up to performing a finite sequence of one-point blow-ups, which changes neither the compactness of $M$ nor the holomorphic nature of $X$, we can assume that $X$ admits the normal form~(\ref{normal_form_sc}), as previously used in this section.
 Consider then the curve of singular points of $\fol$ locally given by $\{ y=z=0\}$.
 Since $M$ is compact this curve of singular points $\mathcal{C}$ is global and compact on $M$.
 Furthermore, up to resolving its singular points (as curve), we can assume $\mathcal{C}$ to be smooth.
 Thus $\mathcal{C}$ can globally be blown-up with weight~$2$ as in Lemma~\ref{lemma_ramified_blowup}.
 Again this weighted blow-up is viewed as a two-to-one map as opposed to a birational one.
 Yet, the resulting manifold $\widetilde{M}$ is still compact.
 Similarly the computations in Lemma~\ref{lemma_ramified_blowup} show that the transform $\Pi^{\ast} X$ of $X$ is still holomorphic.
 Hence $\Pi^{\ast} X$ is complete on $\widetilde{M}$.
-Thus the restriction of $\Pi^{\ast} X$ to an open set $U \subset \widetilde{M}$ is a semicomplete vector field.
+Thus, the restriction of $\Pi^{\ast} X$ to an open set $U \subset \widetilde{M}$ is a semicomplete vector field.
 A contradiction now arises from noting that it was seen in the proof of Theorem~\ref{teo_semi-complete} that the vector field $\Pi^{\ast} X$ is {\it never}\, semicomplete on a neighborhood of the codimension~$2$ saddle-node appearing in connection with the transform of~$S$.
-This ends the proof of Corollary~C. \end{proof}
+This ends the proof of Corollary~D. \end{proof}